cakephp/docs/en/orm/table-objects.rst

     }

 The code above maps the ``preferences`` column to the ``json`` custom type.
-This means that when retrieving data for that column, it will will be converted from a JSON string in the database and put into an entity as an array.
+This means that when retrieving data for that column, it will will be unserialized from a JSON string in the database and put into an entity as an array.

 Likewise, when saved, the array will be transformed back into its JSON representation::